takanori-fujiwara/ccpca/README.md

   * Fast C++ implementation with Eigen3 of Contrastive PCA (cPCA) from [Abid and Zhang et al., 2018].<br />
     * A. Abid, M. J. Zhang, V. K. Bagaria, and J. Zou.
 Exploring patterns enriched in a dataset with contrastive principal component analysis, Nature Communicationsvolume,Vol. 9, No. 1, pp. 2134, 2018.
     * https://github.com/abidlabs/contrastive
-  * <span style="color:#ff8888">NEW!</span> Also, full automatic selection of contrastive parameter alpha from [Fujiwara et al., 2020].
+  * Also, full automatic selection of contrastive parameter alpha from [Fujiwara et al., 2022].
     * T. Fujiwara, J. Zhao, F. Chen, Y. Xu, and K.-L. Ma.
-Interpretable Contrastive Learning for Networks, 	arXiv:2005.12419, 2020.
+Interpretable Contrastive Learning for Networks, Journal of Data Science, Statistics, and Visualisation, 2022 (forthcoming, arXiv:2005.12419).

   * An extended version of cPCA (ccPCA) for contrasting clusters.